 There are plenty of other entertainment options at Felis Resort Davao.
 They have a volleyball court close to the resort entrance for those who want some sports action.
 There’s an area where you can play pool and darts.
 And of course, there’s karaoke!
 No Filipino resort is quite complete without a karaoke (videoke) machine where you drop coins before you can select a song.
 Fun!

 If you’re not fishing but want to dine by the sea, you can always order live tilapia or hito (catfish) to be cooked for you and served in one of their thatched-roof huts facing the water.
 There’s also Veranda Restaurant which can accommodate big events.

 Felis Resort Davao offers a variety of accommodations to fit different group sizes and requirements.
 They have day cottages near the water and the windmill house for day guests.
 Felis Resort also has a good number of overnight rooms located all over the resort complex.
 Some rooms can sleep up to 35 people, perfect for conferences which can also be held in any one of their function areas.

-I did not get the chance to peek at any of the rooms during our visit but you may visit their website for photos of their accommodations.
-Also posted in the website are Felis Resort Davao rates.
+I did not get the chance to peek at any of the rooms during our visit but you may visit their Facebook page for photos of their accommodations, current rates and other details.